SAP-archive/lumira-extension-da-google-and-youtube-analytics/README.md

 •	If you picked YouTube the metadata will look like this:
  ![My image](https://github.com/SAP/lumira-extension-da-google-and-youtube-analytics/blob/master/imagesforreadme/s7.png)
+For info on the types of queries you can run please go to: (https://developers.google.com/youtube/analytics/v1/available_reports)
  * Click OK to acquire the data and create a new visualization:
 ![My image](https://github.com/SAP/lumira-extension-da-google-and-youtube-analytics/blob/master/imagesforreadme/s8.png)

-For More info on the types of queries you can run please go to: (https://developers.google.com/youtube/analytics/v1/available_reports)